GustikS/NeuraLogic/README.md

     - and generic [latent logic programs](https://link.springer.com/chapter/10.1007/978-3-319-78090-0_10)

-<a name="myfootnote2">2</a>: _if you come from deep learning background, you may have heard terms such as "geometric deep learning" or "graph representation learning".
+<a name="myfootnote2">2</a>: _if you come from deep learning background, you may be familiar with similar terms such as "geometric deep learning" or "graph representation learning".
 Note also that this framework is not designed/limited to graphs only._

 ### Getting started